matthiasschoger/hashilab-apps/README.md

 <h2>Goals of this project</h2>

 My main goals for my new homelab were the following
-- Resiliency - which means high-availablity to me.
-I want to shut down or lose any node, and my cluster should heal itself, with all services being available again.
+- High-Availablity - I want to shut down or lose any node, and my cluster should heal itself.
+With all services being available again after a couple of seconds.
-- I'm a sucker for graph p*rn, and want to have as much insight as possible into what my homelab is currently doing.
+- Observability - I'm a sucker for graph p*rn, and want to have as much insight as possible into what my homelab is currently doing.
 - Scratch my technical itch.
 Since I move into a sales position right before Covid, I needed some tech stuff to do.

 To keep the jobs manageable, I've split them into three repositories